aperveyev/booru_yolo/models/README.md

 ~ change SCALE training hyperparameter from 0.5 (default, now) to 0.6-0.65 to cover even bigger/smaller objects <br>

 Message me if you have better ideas <br>

+I need more resources and inspiration to advance <br>